Why are we doing this?

 Life expectancies are increasing by five hours a day.
 This is a startling achievement and one that is set to transform everything from employment to welfare to the norms of family life.

-Our assumptions about what it means to be seventy or eighty are being challenged and we need to create ways of living that enable us all to live well for longer.
+Our assumptions about what it means to be 70 or 80 are being challenged and we need to create ways of living that enable us all to live well for longer.

 Longer lives mean many more opportunities to live, to learn and to enjoy.
 But we also know that the extra years of life will not always be healthy.
 Disability free life expectancy isn't going up any faster than life expectancy, which means that there will be a large, and growing, number of people living with long-term conditions and disabilities.